benhutchins/dyngoose/docs/Transactions.md

 ## BatchWriteItem

 DynamoDB supports batch write operations which are not fully atomic via the [`BatchWriteItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) operation.
-To expose this functionality within Dyngoose, there is the `Dyngoose.Transaction` class.
+To expose this functionality within Dyngoose, there is the `Dyngoose.BatchWrite` class.

 ## Example